 This past Christmas, my brother gave me a Kindle Fire.
 Amazon is selling the Fire at a great price, and — paired with an Amazon Prime subscription — it’s the perfect companion for streaming movies and TV shows while on the go.
 What speaks against the Fire is the lack of apps and the aggressive Amazon ads on the lockscreen.
 But we’re about to fix that — without rooting the device!

 This article demonstrates how to install the Google Play Store on a 5th generation Kindle Fire 7″ and remove the lockscreen ads, all without rooting and using a Windows PC.
+In a comment, reader David explained how to replicate the process for a 4th generation Kindle HD 7.

 To Root or Not to Root?